-- · The scrub system will be enabled with the scrub pressure set to the last used setting and the scrub deck will be lowered - The vacuum system will be enabled and the squeegee will be lowered - The solution system will be enabled - The travel speed will be limited to the scrub speed setting - As soon as the throttle is moved from the neutral position the scrub brushes will start turning and the vacuum will turn on.
+- The scrub system will be enabled with the scrub pressure set to the last used setting and the scrub deck will be lowered - o The vacuum system will be enabled and the squeegee will be lowered - The solution system will be enabled - o The travel speed will be limited to the scrub speed setting - As soon as the throttle is moved from the neutral position the scrub brushes will start turning and the vacuum will turn on.
 If the direction is forward the solution flow will start.
-If the direction is reverse, the squeegee will raise and the solution flow will be stopped.
+If the direction is reverse, the squeegee will raise and the solution flow will be stopped. - The scrub pressure increase indicator will be green if the scrub system is on and the pressure is set at 2 or 3.
+The indicator will be off if the scrub system is off or if the scrub pressure is set to minimum.
+The indicator will be yellow if the scrub system has been enabled but the throttle is in neutral.